 The demonstration test bench is a simple VHDL or Verilog program to exercise the example design and the core itself.
 It has two modes of operation, DEMO and Built-in Self Test (BIST), with BIST being the default mode only when the AVB Endpoint is included and frame filter is disabled.
+When the core is configured for 2.5 Gb/s data rate, only the BIST mode of operation is available.
 In all other configurations the test bench defaults to DEMO mode.